forveda01/for-you.html/README.md

   "And maybe that’s what makes it special.",
   "✨ Keep smiling ✨",
-  "Because it actually changes the vibe around you.", "So yeah… just stay the way you are.",
+  "Because it actually changes the vibe around you.", "So yeah… just stay the way you are."
-  "That’s more than enough."
 ];

 function showText(){